 Mary: “People have told me it is wrong to go to a college that lets women speak in chapel because of what 1 Cor 14:34-35 says.”

 Kim: “Honestly, Mary, those people are being ridiculous.
 Scripture must be viewed in context.
-Context shows women should speak in worship assemblies and Paul, in 14:34-35, just asked married women to take care not to ask disruptive questions during them.”
+Context shows women should speak in worship assemblies.
+It also shows Paul, in 14:34-35, just asked married women to take care not to ask disruptive questions.”

 Mary: “But it says, plain as day, that “women should remain silent in the churches ….”

-Kim: “Didn’t you tell me on the drive here that 1 Cor 14:34-35 does not have its plain meaning?
+Kim: “Didn’t you tell me earlier that 1 Cor 14:34-35 does not have its plain meaning?
 No one who has studied the issue and has any credibility says it has its plain meaning.”

 Mary: “Oh, yeah!
 I forgot.
 It’s really easy to keep going back to plain meaning.”

 Kim: “It is.
 That’s the number one mistake people make when interpreting these verses.
 People who haven’t thought about it much or who look only at vv.
 34-35 or who are just trying to persuade you will say ‘plainly’ or ‘clearly’ these verses mean women are excluded.
-Really common.”
+Really common.
+But those people are obviously wrong.”

 Mary: “How do I figure out what those verses mean?”